 Obamacare subsidizes health insurance costs for people with low incomes.
 Studies have shown that people who are only offered insurance plans with high deductibles, as Trump is proposing, will choose to forgo health insurance entirely.

-The Supreme Court ruled that individual states oversee their Medicaid programs and that the federal government can fund those programs, but cannot dictate how each state chooses to spend their money.
-Trump’s block-grant program may serve to give more money to Medicaid, but the monetary amount that each state would get hasn’t been determined.
+The Supreme Court ruled that individual states oversee their Medicaid programs and that the federal government can fund them, but cannot dictate how each state chooses to spend their money.
+Trump’s block-grant agenda may serve to give more money to Medicaid, but the monetary amount that each state would get hasn’t been determined.
 States that chose not to expand their Medicaid plans left many people with no affordable insurance options whatsoever.

-Health care legislation under the Obama administration caused a record slowdown in health care spending, culminating in its slowest growth year in 2015.
+Under the Obama administration, healthcare legislation caused a record slowdown in health care spending, culminating in its slowest growth year in 2015.
 By 2018, the Obamacare legislation would have levied a 40% tax on insurance companies charging high rates for their insurance policies.